armedi/bsv-kanban/README.md

-I made this app to learn svelte
+I made this app to learn how to store data to bsv using moneybutton